active-group/reacl-c/doc/intro.md

-Within a list of child items (in a fragment or DOM item), a keyed item may change its position over time and still keep the same local state and will not be reset to the initial state.
-The keys within the same child list must of course be unique for that.
+Within a list of child items (in a fragment or DOM item), a keyed item may change its position over time and still keep the same local state without being reset to the initial state.
+The keys within the same child list must of course be unique.

-Because it's often convenient to use the current value of the local state to change the returned item, new state can also be intrudoced directly with the `with-state-as` macro:
+Because it's often convenient to use the current value of the local state to change the returned item, new state can also be introduced directly with the `with-state-as` macro:

 ```clojure